nrhrhysd616/protoc-gen-grpc-web/README.md

   nrhrhysd616/protoc-gen-grpc-web
 ```

-By default JavaScript files are generated in /out.
-This can be changed by passing the `--grpc-web_out` and `--js_out` parameters to the container.
+This can be changed by passing the `--grpc-web_out` parameters to the container.
 See [GitHub on grpc-web](https://github.com/grpc/grpc-web#client-configuration-options) for more information.

 For example, to generate `commonjs` + `d.ts` files for the examples(Experimental):